PeterNaydenov/batch-runner/README.md

       name   : 'string.
 Name of the batch'
     , source : 'function(optional).
 Should return a source of data for the job' , job    : 'job to be executed'
+    , final  : 'final refinement of the results ( after version 2.4.0 )'
 ```